 The Definitive Guide to Programmatic Ads

 In digital marketing, “programmatic” refers to the use of software to automate the buying and selling of advertising.
-Programmatic ads are becoming more sophisticated daily as marketers demand more control over where their ads appear and how much they’re willing to pay.
+Programmatic ads are becoming more sophisticated daily as marketers demand more control over where their ads appear and how much they will pay.

-And for advertisers, programmatic media offers many advantages over the traditional, manual process of buying ad space.
+And for advertisers, programmatic media offers many advantages over traditional, manual ad space buying.
 Perhaps most importantly, it allows marketers to target their ads more precisely to the audiences they want to reach.

 What Is Programmatic Media?